 Whilst the view is understandable, it is misguided and charging for referencing could be an offence with a £5,000 penalty.

-As the Tenant Fee ban is effective from next month, we’ve written a series of 3 articles (to be distributed during the week) to help you understand the ban and how to avoid the pitfalls.
+As the Tenant Fee ban is effective from June, we’ve written this article to help you understand the ban and how to avoid the pitfalls.

 A Budget Promise

 This legislation started as a budget announcement in the Autumn Statement 2017.
 This alone is unusual in that one would have expected this to be a housing announcement, not a budget announcement.

 Perhaps this shows how much this is a political announcement more than anything else.

 Nonetheless, the idea has received wide support across both Houses of Parliament.
 The claim is that this legislation will save tenants £240 million in the first year alone.